authelia/authelia/docs/configuration/one-time-password.md

 The period of time in seconds between key rotations or the time element of TOTP.
 Please see the [input validation](#input-validation) section for how this option and the [skew](#skew) option interact with each other.

-It is recommended this va
+It is recommended to keep this value set to 30, the minimum is 15.

 Changing this value only affects newly registered TOTP keys.
 See the [Registration](#registration) section for more information.